Skip to main content

 The Hundred Line -Last Defense Academy- Game Cover

-The Hundred Line -Last Defense Academy- is a single player simulation game.
+The Hundred Line -Last Defense Academy- is a single player survival turn-based strategy game with horror, comedy and anime themes.
 It was developed by Too Kyo Games and was released on April 23, 2025.
 It received very positive reviews from players.

 Digital Deluxe Edition “Digital Deluxe Edition” with original soundtrack and art book will be available!
 Preorder BonusesCustomers who preorder the game will receive the following bonus content. ■Digital Novel "Former Lives of the Special Defense Unit: File 03 - Hiruko Shizuhara's First Battle" An exclusive look at Hiruko Shizuhara's life in the Tokyo Residential Complex before the…